codeskyblue/gohttp/README.md

 also accept -command=$SCRIPT_PATH to do some preprocessing before reload browsers.
 Take `preprocess` script as an example

 `http-watcher` acts as a proxy in this configration

+### The CPU usage is high

+http-watcher is currently polling filesystem for event.
+When the directory is large, it may eat the CPU try to add more ignore pattens will make it lower